marcotoffolon/air2water/README.txt

 	2001		1		5		10.125		3.254
 	...

-	NOTE: 	the series of observed air temperature must be complete.
-It cannot have gaps or no data. the series of observed water temperature can contain no-data (-999).
+	NOTE: 	The series of observed air temperature must be complete.
+It cannot have gaps or no data.
+		The series of observed water temperature can contain no-data (-999).
 		Both series are always at daily time scale, as the equation of the model is solved with daily time step.
 The model automatically evaluates weekly, multi-weekly, or monthly averages (of water temperature) when using different time scales for model calibration.

 -----> file 'parameters.txt'
 	The file contains the range of variation of each parameter of the model.
 The range of variation of the parameters is lake dependent, and can be estimated using the equations presented in Piccolroaz et al., 2013.
 	The structure of the file is as follows:

 	-0.017   0.00047   0.00069   2   0.005   0   0     0